 Sometimes building transformers have it tough – a limited set of options, and a built-in set of constrictions, that force tough decisions.
 This is not one of those times.
 With such a beautiful (not to mention gigantic) old church structure to work with, it is no wonder the resulting residence is downright drool-worthy.
+This Neoclassical church converted to a luxury home has gained a lot of interest lately.
+Here’s why.

 A century-old Gothic Revival piece in San Francisco, this property is for sale by commercial-developer-and-owner Siamak Akhavan at a high cost but one to be expected: 7.5 million dollars.